Huck Gee

-Mark Gee (born May 19, 1973, in Newcastle upon Tyne, England), better known professionally as Huck Gee, is a contemporary artist, illustrator, toy maker, and designer best known by toy enthusiasts for his iconic "Skullhead" character.
+Mark Gee (born 19 May 1973, in Newcastle upon Tyne, England), better known professionally as Huck Gee, is a contemporary artist, illustrator, toy maker, and designer best known by toy enthusiasts for his iconic "Skullhead" character.
 Since the early 1990s he works and lives in San Francisco, California.

 Work

+Designer Toys and Kidrobot Collaborations

 Influenced by the Japanese Edo period and Hong Kong pop art, Huck creates illustrations and custom figures and has released production toys through Kidrobot including figures for The Standard and DJ Qbert.
 In 2005, Huck Gee released the "Skullhead Project", a joint venture between Kidrobot and Barneys New York in conjunction with five top fashion designers: Marc Jacobs, Jil Sander, Dries van Noten, Rick Owens, and Duckie Brown.
-With this project, each designer would reproduce their 2005 Spring collections, and dress them with immaculate detail on 12" figures of Huck's Skullhead character.
+With this project, each designer would reproduce their 2005 Spring collections, and dress them on 12" figures of Huck's Skullhead character.

 In October 2007, Gee's second original character, "Akuma Bomb" was released.
 In the winter of 2007, three Kidrobot toys were accepted into the permanent collection of the Museum of Modern Art in New York City, including a "Hello My Name Is" 8" Dunny figure, designed by Gee in collaboration with Paul Budnitz and Tristan Eaton.
 Huck has also consigned several pieces for one of the world's leading fine art auction houses at Christie's.
+In June 2015, Huck revealed that he had severed ties with Kidrobot and was producing his own toy platform called "The Blank."
+By 2017, Huck Gee Inc. ceased operations and released its final self-produced figure.

+Three Apples Hello Kitty exhibition

 In the Fall of 2009 Huck participated in the 35th Anniversary celebration for Hello Kitty called Three Apples hosted by Sanrio.
 Three Apples was a three-week long multifaceted convention and exhibition celebrating all things Hello Kitty.

+Ken Block Design Project

 In 2010, Huck collaborated with rally racer and co-founder of DC shoes, Ken Block.
 A version of Huck's famous Skullhead was designed as a logo for Block's Monster World Rally Team WRC entitled "Blockhead".
 The logo shows Ken's number "43″ implanted on the forehead of a square stylized skull.
 In the Spring of 2010, the creators at United Front Games asked Huck to feature in an "Artist Spotlight" for the game ModNation Racers.

+Published in books on designer toys

-Huck's toys have been photographed and published in numerous books dedicated to the hobby of vinyl toy collection and appreciation.
-Dot Dot Dash: Designer Toys, Action Figures, and Character Art (by Robert Klanten & Matthias Hubner) in 2006.
-I Am Plastic (by Paul Budnitz) also in 2006.
-Toy Giants (by Daniel & Geo Fuchs) in 2007.
-Flux: Designer Toys (by Shawn Wright) in 2010.
-I Am Plastic Too (by Paul Budnitz) also in 2010.
+Huck’s toys have been photographed and published in numerous books dedicated to the collection and appreciation of vinyl designer toys.
+These include Dot Dot Dash: Designer Toys, Action Figures, and Character Art by Robert Klanten and Matthias Hübner (2006), I Am Plastic by Paul Budnitz (2006), Toy Giants by Daniel and Geo Fuchs (2007), Flux: Designer Toys by Shawn Wright (2010), and I Am Plastic Too by Paul Budnitz (2010).